RPowell07/NFL_Receiver_Projections/README.md

+### NOTICE April 2025: I'm currently updating this project for 2025, I plan to upload to a new Repository when complete.

-# Projecting NFL Receiving Stats for Upcoming Season
+# Projecting NFL Receiving Stats for 2022 NFL Season
 Capstone Project for General Assembly Data Science Immersive Course; Rick Powell

 ## Project Statement: